Community and Campus Life

 Part of what makes their events so appealing is how affordable they are.
 Almost all SA events are free for students and, when there is a charge, it is catered to students’ wallets.
 In fact, many of our events offer prizes – so not only are the events free to attend, you might even end up walking away with a gift card.

-Here are a couple of last year’s most popular events:
+Here are a couple of past year’s most popular events:

 - Diwali Party – a South Asian celebration with food & music